AGenius/Xero.Net.OAuth2.Authenticator/README.md

 You can also refresh the token using this code.

 ## Inspired By
 My Xero..Net wrapper.
-I felt it might be usefull to have a standa alone oAuth2 token authentication process.
+I felt it might be usefull to have a stand alone oAuth2 token authentication process.

 ### Create a Xero App first
 You can follow these steps to create your Xero app to allow access to your Xero tenant(s)